 Director of Hong Kong Observatory highlights Observatory's latest developments (with photos)

-Regarding the annual weather outlook for Hong Kong in 2018, after considering a number of factors including the status of La Niña, climate model predictions and other objective guidance, it is expected that five to eight tropical cyclones will come within 500 kilometres of Hong Kong, which is normal to above normal.
-The tropical cyclone season will probably start in or before June.
-Under the effect of global warming, the annual mean temperature in 2018 is expected to be above normal, with a medium chance of reaching the warmest top 10 in records.
-The annual rainfall is expected to be normal to below normal, but Hong Kong will still be affected by heavy rain.
-Members of the public are reminded to be prepared for the coming rain and typhoon seasons.
-The Observatory will continue to monitor sea surface temperatures of the central and eastern equatorial Pacific for the assessment of La Niña.
-According to the latest information, even if a La Niña event is established this spring, it is expected to be weak and short-lived.
+On the annual weather outlook for Hong Kong in 2020, the HKO predicted that the tropical cyclone season may start in or after June in Hong Kong this year.
+It is expected that there will be four to seven tropical cyclones coming within 500 kilometres of Hong Kong this year, which is normal.
+Under the effect of global warming, the annual mean temperature this year is expected to be above normal, with a high chance of reaching the warmest top 10 on record.
+The annual rainfall is expected to be normal to below normal, but Hong Kong may still be affected by heavy rain.
+Members of the public should be prepared for the rain and typhoon seasons.

 Dr Cheng also highlighted the latest developments of the HKO’s work.
 Starting from this rain season, the HKO will enhance the provision of thunderstorm-related information to alert the public of the high-impact weather induced by severe thunderstorms.
 Information such as "severe squally thunderstorms" and "violent gusts" will be incorporated in thunderstorm warnings and weather forecasts with regard to the circumstances.